paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-031-enlistments.md

   (A) Each local educational agency receiving assistance under the Elementary and Secondary Education Act of 1965—

-    (i) shall provide to military recruiters the same access to secondary school students as is provided generally to postsecondary educational institutions or to prospective employers of those students;

-    (ii) shall provide to military recruiters access to career fairs or similar events upon a request made by military recruiters for military recruiting purposes; and
+    (i) shall provide to a military recruiter, for the purpose of recruiting students who are at least 17 years old, access—

+      (I) to the campus of a secondary school under the jurisdiction of such local educational agency; and

+      (II) that is equivalent to access provided to such campus to a prospective employer of such students, an institution of higher education, or another recruiter;

+    (ii) shall, upon the request of a military recruiter for the purpose described in clause (i), provide access to at least one in-person recruitment event (such as a career fair) per academic year; and

-    (iii) shall, upon a request made by military recruiters for military recruiting purposes, provide, not later than 60 days after receiving such request, access to secondary school student names, addresses, electronic mail addresses (which shall be the electronic mail addresses provided by the school, if available), and telephone listings, notwithstanding subsection (a)(5) of section 444 of the General Education Provisions Act ([20 U.S.C.
+    (iii) shall, upon the request of a military recruiter for the purpose described in clause (i), provide, not later than 30 days after receiving such request, access to secondary school student names, addresses, electronic mail addresses (which shall be the electronic mail addresses provided by the school, if available), and telephone and mobile phone listings, notwithstanding subsection (a)(5) of section 444 of the General Education Provisions Act ([20 U.S.C.
 1232g](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1232g&num=0&edition=prelim)).

   (B) A local educational agency may not release a student’s name, address, electronic mail address, and telephone listing under subparagraph (A)(iii) without the prior written consent of a parent of the student if the student, or a parent of the student, has submitted a request to the local educational agency that the student’s information not be released for a purpose covered by that subparagraph without prior written parental consent.
 Each local educational agency shall notify parents of the rights provided under the preceding sentence.